Hans [Johann; Joan] von Aachen [Aach; Ach; Acha]

 - Recorder Player (1540), fresco (transferred to canvas), Niccolò dell’Abbate (1509–1571).
 Modena: Galleria Estense.
 Ref.
 Cosetta (1985, 1: pl.
 26); Anthony Rowland-Jones (pers. comm., 2001).
 A man with a huge beard within a floral surround plays a bulky cylindrical tenor recorder, right hand uppermost.
 The window/labium is clearly depicted, and there are three large finger-holes showing, one above the right hand, and two between the hands.
 The third and fourth fingers of the lower (left) hand reach just within the edge of a massive barrel-shaped fontanelle with extruding decorative rings at top and bottom.
 The reproduction is not clear, but it seems that the bell-end opening is at the foot of the fontanelle.
 Notes by Rowland-Jones (loc. cit.)

-- Cavalieri e dame che suonano (1550-1552), mural, Niccolò dell’Abbate (1509-1571).
+- Cavalieri e dame che suonano (1550–1552), mural, Niccolò dell’Abbate (1509–1571).
 Bologna: Musei di Palazzo Poggi, Sala dei concerti e delle fatiche di Ercole di Nicolò dell’Abbate.
 Ref.
-Fabbri (?date, 1: 211); Anthony Rowland-Jones (pers. comm, 2000); Angelo Zaniol (pers. comm., 2003); Website: gallica (2012-b&w).
-The murals in this room comprise four scenes of court life alternating with four scenes depicting the Labours of Hercules, flanked by the coat of arms of the Poggi family.
+Fabbri (1964, 1: 211); Anthony Rowland-Jones (pers. comm, 2000); Angelo Zaniol (pers. comm., 2003); Website: gallica (2012, b&w); Lute Iconography, Image 2369 (2023, col.) The murals in this room comprise four scenes of court life alternating with four scenes depicting the Labours of Hercules, flanked by the coat of arms of the Poggi family.
 Here, a woman plays a harp, a man a lute, and another man a small pipe (possibly a recorder, though only the head is visible) to three listening ladies.
 In another of the court scenes a man plays a viol, another a lute, a lady plays a spinet, and three other ladies sing.

-- Concerto, oil painting, Niccolò dell’Abbate (1509-1571).
+- Concerto, oil on canvas, 127 x 205 cm, after Niccolò dell’Abbate (1509–1571).
 Ref.
-Gabrius Data Bank, OMP (2001 – b&w); Website: Music in Paintings (2016-b&w).
+Gabrius Data Bank, OMP (2001, b&w); Website: Music in Paintings (2016, b&w).; Website: art.com (2019-b&w).
 A woman with her back to us plays a spinet, another facing us plays a lute, and a man with his back to us plays a viola da braccio.
 Behind them, an older man plays a duct-flute (probably a recorder) only the head of which is visible (the remainder hidden behind the lutenist’s shoulder).

 Herbert von Achternbusch